keystonejs/keystone/docs/pages/blog/nextjs-keystone.md

 metaImageUrl: ""
 ---

 Keystone is an excellent headless CMS that provides a GraphQL API to access your data.
 But did you also know that you could use **Keystone as a data layer within Next.js applications**?
 Yes, you don't need to host Keystone on a separate server.
 Keystone's entire data layer is so well abstracted that you could just import the `context` API in a Next.js application and CRUD your data.
-In other words, Keystone can be imported and used in serverless environments like Next.js routes, `getStaticProps`, `getServerSideProps` and `next@13` server components.
+In other words, Keystone can be imported and used in serverless environments like Next.js routes, `getStaticProps` and `getServerSideProps`.

 If you want to browse through the example code to understand how Keystone works within a Next.js application, we have built an example here [examples/nextjs-keystone](https://github.com/keystonejs/keystone/tree/main/examples/nextjs-keystone).